Application and Graduate Admission

 Non-degree students must submit an official transcript with a conferred bachelor's or master's degree in order to register for graduate courses.
 Students must have earned a minimum GPA of 2.75 (overall or final 60) to be eligible for admission.

-Non-degree applicants who earned their degree outside the U.S. must meet the minimum English language requirement.
+Non-degree applicants who earned their degree outside the U.S. must meet the minimum English language requirement and submit a course-by-course evaluation of their international transcript.

 Degree-seeking candidates have priority for registration above non-degree students.
 Non-degree students who wish to take courses above the 600 level may do so after a transcript evaluation.
 Requests for an evaluation should be directed to the program director.
 Some courses are available to degree-seeking candidates only.
 Students should consult the department with questions.
-A limit of 12 units, taken while a non-degree student, may be applied to a degree program with the approval of the program director.
+There is a limit of 12 units that can be taken as a non-degree student.
 No credit will be given for undergraduate coursework taken as a graduate student.
 Students holding an F1 visa are not eligible for non-degree status.
 Non-degree students are not eligible for financial aid.

 Admission Prior to Receiving Baccalaureate Degree

-Admission to some programs may be granted to seniors in their final term.
-An official transcript must be submitted with grades from the first term of the senior year.
-Admission standing is subject to cancellation or change if the admission credentials remain incomplete or do not meet the requirements for admission upon receipt of the final transcript.
+Admission may be granted to college seniors in their final term if an official transcript is submitted with grades from the first term of the final year.
+An admission offer is subject to cancellation or change if the admission credentials remain incomplete or do not meet the requirements for admission upon receipt of the final transcript.
 Final transcripts showing degree conferral must be received by Admissions within six weeks of conferral.
-Some programs have accelerated master’s degree programs in which undergraduates are allowed to begin their graduate work.
-These are described in the individual program sections.

 Accelerated Bachelor's to Master's Degree Programs (for TU undergraduates only)